Bipartisan gun safety framework is a good start, but doesn’t go far enough

 - Federal grants to encourage states to adopt red-flag laws that would bar people found by a judge to be a danger to themselves or others from possessing guns.

 - New federal penalties for “straw purchasers” — people who buy guns for transfer to others barred from owning firearms.

 - Requiring that background checks of gun buyers younger than 21 include a review of juvenile crime records.

 - Spending billions of dollars on community mental health centers.

 - Closing what’s known as “the boyfriend loophole” to prevent former dating partners who are under domestic violence restraining orders from buying guns.

-Unfortunately, Senate Republicans refused to go along with some of the commonsense gun safety proposals President Biden made June 2 including: banning the sale of the powerful semi-automatic rifles known as assault weapons, or at least banning their sale to anyone younger than 21; limiting the number of bullets in gun magazines; expanding background checks to cover all gun purchases; requiring gun owners to safely store their weapons; and repealing immunity from liability for manufacturers of guns used in shootings.
+Unfortunately, Senate Republicans refused to go along with some of the commonsense gun safety proposals President Biden made June 2 including: banning the sale of the powerful semi-automatic rifles known as assault weapons, or at least banning their sale to anyone younger than 21; limiting the number of bullets in gun magazines; expanding background checks to cover all gun purchases; requiring gun owners to safely store their weapons in a liberty safe; and repealing immunity from liability for manufacturers of guns used in shootings.

 Senate Republicans are also refusing to pass gun safety legislation that was passed by the House last week with overwhelming Democratic support called the Protecting Our Kids Act and the Federal Extreme Risk Protection Order Act.